"...for we know not what."

 I know these little (or sometimes, not so little) signs now.
-I find them all sorts of unexpected corners of my journey.
-Usually, right at the precise moment I’ll recognize them.
+I stumble into them often in the most unexpected corners of my journey.

-I could describe them as a series of road signs.
-They seem to either affirm the direction I’m taking, or advise me to take a quick, hard left and re-route.
+I could describe them as a series of road signs, perhaps.
+They're the not-so-coincidental coincidences that either lovingly affirm the direction I’m moving in, or gently scream for me to take a quick, hard left and re-route.

-I’ve never been much of a fan of logic when it comes to reasoning your way through life.
-If I personally allowed logic to make my decisions, I would most likely be coming home from a dead-end job to an even deader relationship, and trying to decide which desk job I would be least miserable at.
-Not that there’s anything wrong with desks - quite handy indeed when you’re a writer, but you get my drift…
+truth is, I’ve never been much of a fan of logic when it comes to reasoning your way through life.
+If I personally allowed logic to make all my decisions, I would most be coming home from a dead-end job right now to an even deader relationship, trying to decide which 9-5 I would be least miserable at.

 So Bosnia it was.

-With some research and a little healthy precaution, I finalized my decision and left Berlin behind.
+With a little healthy precaution, I finalized my decision and left Berlin behind.

-Sometimes you arrive in a new place and it’s a slow burn - you’re not sure what to think and it takes time to develop a good sense or opinion.
+Sometimes you arrive in a new place and it’s a slow burn; you’re not sure what to think and it takes a little time to develop a good sense of your feelings there.

-Now to be fair, I may have a tendency to be a bit fiery and fickle when it comes to matters of the heart... but nevertheless, the heart spoke.
+Now to be fair, I have a tendency to be a bit fiery and fickle with matters of the heart... but nevertheless, the heart spoke.

 Which brings me back to listening.

-This my friends is truly the key to actually living the adventures you’ve always dreamed of.
+This, my friends, is the key to actually living the adventures you’ve always dreamed of.

-The night before arriving in Sarajevo, I was sipping a beer, staring aimlessly at the flights departing the next day - doubting the little voice inside pushing for Bosnia.
+The night before arriving in Sarajevo, I was sipping a beer, staring aimlessly at the flights departing the next day - doubting the little voice inside my heart pushing for Bosnia.